Showing posts with label football. Show all posts

 They were playing the only team that had beaten them all year.

-At first glance, it appears the boys on the other the team were faster and bigger.
+At first glance, it appears the boys on the other team were faster and bigger.

-I did not take many pictures because of my grandson did not get to play very much during the game but he was rooting for his team the whole game.
+I did not take many pictures because my grandson did not get to play very much during the game, but he was rooting for his team the whole game.

-With a minute and fifty-eight seconds in the second quarter, Roger Pirates were eight and Russellville Tigers were six.
+With a minute and fifty-eight seconds in the second quarter, the Roger Pirates were eight, and the Russellville Tigers were six.

-It was the type of football game you like to see played not knowing who would win the final game.
+It was the type of football game you like to see played, not knowing who would win the final match.

 Both teams played a good game.
-I would say both teams were winners.
+Both teams were winners.